Label-efficient Time Series Representation Learning: A Review: In-domain Representation Learning

-Instead of pseudo labeling the unlabeled portion of the data, we can leverage self-supervised learning to learn their representations, and then fine-tune the pretrained model with the available labeled portion.
+\paragraph{Self-supervised Learning} Instead of pseudo-labeling the unlabeled portion of the data, we can leverage self-supervised learning to learn their representations, and then fine-tune the pretrained model with the available labeled portion.
 For example, \citet{self_for_semi} propose a forecasting task on the unlabeled data to provide a substitute supervision signal.
 This task has been jointly optimized along with the supervised task on the labeled part of the data.
 Also, CA-TCC extends TS-TCC in semi-supervised settings by fine-tuning the pretrained TS-TCC model with the labeled samples \cite{emadeldeen2022catcc}.
 This fine-tuned model is then used to generate pseudo labels of the unlabeled sample set, which are then deployed to train the model with a supervised contrastive loss.
-In addition, iTimes learns from unlabeled samples by applying several transformations to the time series via irregular time sampling techniques and learns the model to predict the transformation type to learn the temporal structure \cite{itimes}.
+In addition, iTimes~\cite{itimes} learns from unlabeled samples by applying several transformations to the time series via irregular time sampling techniques and learns the model to predict the transformation type to learn the temporal structure.

 Contrastive learning has also been widely used for self-supervised pretraining in semi-supervised learning.
 For example, SemiTime uses contrastive learning by splitting the signal into two parts, i.e., past and future parts \cite{semiTime}.
 It forms positive pairs among the past and the future parts of the same signal, and negative pairs between the past of the signal and the future of other signals.
 Moreover, MtCLSS applies contrastive learning between the feature representations of the labeled and unlabeled EEG samples for the sleep stage classification problem \cite{MtCLSS}.
+TS-TFC~\cite{Liu_Ma_Ma_Wang_2023} leverages time- and frequency-domain views to dual deep neural networks and uses the supervised contrastive learning module to adjust for category-specific learning difficulties.
+Through cross-view pseudo-labeling and co-training, TS-TFC effectively captures complementary information from both domains.
 Last, Semi-DeepConvNet uses a SimCLR-like contrastive learning technique to learn from EEG-based motor imagery data \cite{semiconvnet}.
 It also eliminates the bias to the data from the different subjects by using an adversarial training scheme.

+An orthogonal approach was proposed by TC-SSL~\cite{TC-SSL}, which presents a strategy to improve model accuracy and efficiency by focusing on time consistency in unlabeled data selection.
+The idea is to identify and prioritize unlabeled samples with consistent model outputs throughout training, while incorporating a dual self-supervised loss—consistency between a sample and its augmentation, alongside a contrastive loss for distinct sample outputs.